M7OCM/890/README.md

 Note: as the squelch has been calibrated for additional sensitivity it is recommended to fine tune BW and WEAK (WK) values to match squelch settings to ensure the weakest signals break squelch.
 Likewise reduce BW and WK if the squelch opens too frequently (or continuously) and raise the squelch threshold.
 Its a fine balancing act, but with hands on experience it soon becomes second nature.

-- Up Move editor to next register
+- [Up] Move editor to next register
-- Down Move to previous register
+- [Down] Move to previous register
-- 1 Change AGC Mode (A3, F3, F2, F1, F0, F7, F6, F5, F4); F2, F1 are good choices for airband
+- [1] Change AGC Mode (A3, F3, F2, F1, F0, F7, F6, F5, F4); F2, F1 are good choices for airband
-- 2 Decrease value of current register's setting by 1
+- [2] Decrease value of current register's setting by 1
-- 3 Increase value of current register's setting by 1
+- [3] Increase value of current register's setting by 1
-- EXIT key Return to main
+- [EXIT] Return to main

 **Scan lists and Scanning**